wgseligman/GramsSim/README.md

 ...and so on.
 Consult the `README.md` in the individual program directories for details.

-## Making changes
+## Developing analysis code

-If you want to develop your own code to analyze the `GramsSim` output files, see the discussion on [how to use a dictionary](./GramsDataObj).
+If you want to develop code to analyze the `GramsSim` output files, there are two places to look:

+- The [example scripts](./scripts).
+These include examples in C++, Python, and ROOT macros.

+- This discussion on [how to use a dictionary](./GramsDataObj).
+You will need this if you want to read `GramsSim` files using a program you've written that's not in your build directory.

+## Making changes to GramsSim itself

 Obviously, you can make any changes you want to GramsSim for your own use.
 This section is for when you want to start making changes to be added to the official repository.